tytso/xfstests-bld/Documentation/kvm-xfstests.md

 Otherwise, it will use the kernel specified by the KERNEL variable.

-To build a correctly configured kernel for use with kvm-xfstests, run the command:
+To build a correctly configured kernel for use with kvm-xfstests, run the commands:

-        kvm-xfstests install-kconfig [--i386]
+        install-kconfig

-(Add the --i386 option if you wish to build a 32-bit kernel.)
+        kbuild

+If you wish to build kernels for the i386 or arm64 platforms, add "--arch i386" or "--arch amd64" to install-kconfig and kbuild commands.

 By default, the scratch disks used by test-appliance will be set up automatically, and are stored in the run-fstests directory with the names vdb, vdc, vdd, ... up to vdg.
 However, it is slightly faster to use logical volumes.
-To do this override the VDB..VDG variables:
+To do this override the VDB..VDG variables in the ~/.config/kvm-xfstests file.

         VG=closure